dom-kufel/dom-s-kufel.github.io/blog/_posts/2022-12-31-toric_code-intro.md

 [^3]: I.e. the eigenbasis of the Pauli $$Z$$ operator.
 [^4]: Just to recap: ground state at this stage just being a generic linear combination of closed loop configurations as described before.
 [^5]: If this is not surprising I would encourage you to study symmetry-breaking paradigm due to Landau.
 Topological order allows us to 'disavow Landau' as [John Preskill says](http://theory.caltech.edu/~preskill/colloquium/Balents.htm).
+[^6]: If it is not immediately clear think about associating to each point in the primal and dual lattice the eigenvalue of the corresponding vertex/plaquette operator.
+The ground state would simply correspond to all $$+1$$ eigenvalues.
+Consequently regardless where we create excitations to it - they will correspond to $$-1$$ eigenvalue particle-like "peaks" in otherwise uniform energy density background.

 ## Hamiltonian and ground states